axibase/atsd/rule-engine/notifications/custom-zendesk.md

 ![](./images/zendesk_rule_notification_repeat_close.png)

-The request ID placeholder in the request URL as well as payload placeholders are automatically resolved when the notification is triggered:
+The request ID placeholder in the request URL as well as payload placeholders are automatically resolved when the webhook is triggered.

 `https://axibase.zendesk.com/api/v2/requests/1.json`